malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * interpretation doesn't require a "cognitive entity"
 * representation is nothing without interpretation, the interpreter is nothing without the representation.

 Things get a little more nuanced when you look at computational semiotic processes in connectionist paradigms.
-_todo: in the context of a complex system such as cognitive processing, semiotics is a tool that can be applied at whichever level is appropriate for our needs.
-For example ..............._
+When the entire brain is a massive multi-layered network involving many different kinds of processes, some of which talk to each other in some way, but all part of a single larger system, where are the boundaries of object, representation, and interpretation?
+One answer is that the brain involves many objects, representations and interpretations, layered in deep hierarchies.
+But more generally, the lesson is that semiotics is a tool.
+The concepts of object, representation and interpretation help us to understand processes as they occur, and we can apply the tool to whatever layer or part of the process that we need.

-Example: In the human context, an example of the semiotic process is in how the body gathers and interprets information about the environment.
+As a first example of semiotics in the brain, consider how the body gathers and interprets information about the environment, illustrated in the diagram below.
 The environment is the _object_, and its true state is what the individual hopes to attain knowledge of.
 But the individual will never gain such knowledge as they do not directly perceive the environmental state.
 Signals obtained from the classic five senses of sight, sound, smell, touch, taste _represent_ the environment.
-That collective representation captures only a narrow and shallow aspect of the true state of the environment: for example that our visual sense only reports on a small field of view at any given time, and that too only about the external surface of whatever thing is being looked at.
-Finally, the network of neurons within the visual context, .....todo: etc....., _interpret_ the state of the environment from those representations.
+That collective representation captures only a narrow and shallow aspect of the true state of the environment.
+For example, our visual sense only reports on a small field of view at any given time, and that too only about the external surface of whatever thing is being looked at.
+That representation is interpreted by the network of brain neurons, producing an inference about the state of the environment.
+What form does this inference take?
+Millions of _spike trains_ [citation] in some particular pattern of activity.

 ![sensory semiotics](files/Paper-on-Loops-in-AI-and-Consciousness-env-semiotics.jpg)

-...then, those interpretations are needed for further processing within the brain.
-Thus, they become the object, perhaps in combination with some underlying goal, and a representation of the interpretation is sent to some other system in the form of neural firings.
-That other system interprets the representation.
+Those millions of spike trains are not an end to themselves.
+Spike trains that went only to dead-end neurons would result in nothing happening.
+Spike trains are themselves just a representation, and thus must be interpreted.

+In order to respond to the environment, the individual interprets those spike trains by applying knowledge of the environment and of the individuals own body.
+The resultant interpretation: an action plan that is sent as further spike trains via effector nerves to muscles.
+Or perhaps the individual simply chooses to think more about the environment.
+Thus the semiotic process forms a repeating cycle of representation and interpretation, as illustrated below.
+This plays out in the communication between brain regions.
+It also plays out at the whole system level during multi-iteration processing.

+Importantly, spike train representations have the same informational bottleneck effect as discussed earlier.
+For example, if we consider some localised region of brain, whatever processing that occurs is through the activity of many layers involving hundreds or thousands of neurons.
+The activity of those neurons, and the synapses between them, is potentially impacted by dynamic static held within the neurons and synapses.
+In contrast, only a small subset of synapses convey messages to other regions of the brain.
+Whatever region receives those messages re-constructs meaning through the addition of its own knowledge.
+That knowledge is inherent through its structure and the learning processes that have tuned it throughout the individuals lifetime.

 ![cognitive semiotics](files/Paper-on-Loops-in-AI-and-Consciousness-brain-semiotics.jpg)